talos/caustic/README.md

       }
     }

-takes advantage of dynamic substitution, along with the ability to make another url request inside *load*.
-The "after" word is used to launch a whole new series of queries!
+takes advantage of dynamic substitution, along with the ability to place any number of *load* or *find* instructions inside *then*.
+It launches a whole new series of queries!

 Try it with